 This is an early pre-review preprint of a paper published in Physica Scripta Vol. 92, No. 11 (Focus Issue on 21st Century Frontiers); it does not reflect the changes made during review.
 For the most recent preprint, see the version on the author's website.

 First written: Sep.
 2016

-Two crucial questions in discussions about the risks of artificial superintelligence are: 1) How much more capable could an AI become relative to humans, and 2) how easily could superhuman capability be acquired?
-To answer these questions, I will consider the literature on human expertise and intelligence, discuss its relevance for AI, and consider how an AI could improve on humans in two major aspects of thought and expertise, namely mental simulation and pattern recognition.
-I find that although there are very real limits to prediction, it seems like an AI could still substantially improve on human intelligence, possibly even mastering domains which are currently too hard for humans.
-In practice, the limits of prediction do not seem to pose much of a meaningful upper bound on an AI’s capabilities, nor do we have any nontrivial lower bounds on how much time it might take to achieve a superhuman level of capability.
-Takeover scenarios with timescales on the order of mere days or weeks seem to remain within the range of plausibility.
+What kinds of fundamental limits are there in how capable artificial intelligence (AI) systems might become?
+Two questions in particular are of interest: 1) How much more capable could AI become relative to humans, and 2) how easily could superhuman capability be acquired?
+To answer these questions, I will consider the literature on human expertise and intelligence, discuss its relevance for AI, and consider how AI could improve on humans in two major aspects of thought and expertise, namely mental simulation and pattern recognition.
+I find that although there are very real limits to prediction, it seems like AI could still substantially improve on human intelligence, possibly even mastering domains which are currently too hard for humans.
+In practice, the limits of prediction do not seem to pose much of a meaningful upper bound on AI’s capabilities, nor do we have any nontrivial lower bounds on how much time it might take to achieve a superhuman level of capability.
+Scenarios with AI systems becoming major or even dominant actors within timescales on the order of mere days or weeks seem to remain within the range of plausibility.